Encapsulated O-Rings | FEP & PFA Seals Manufactured in the USA

 Request a Quote or Speak with an Engineer

-If your application involves aggressive chemicals, tight tolerances, or high-purity requirements, M-Cor can help you select the correct encapsulated O-ring solution.
+If your application involves aggressive chemicals, tight tolerances, or high-purity requirements, M-Cor can help you select the correct corrosive resistant O-ring solution.

 📞 Call: 406-227-0477